 Do You Plan to Archive Media Files?

-Do you media files such as video or photos?
-Perhaps you are also a video editor with a lot of raw and finalized data.
+Do your media files, such as videos or photos?
+Perhaps you are also a video editor with much raw and finalized data.

-Well, if this is the case with you then unfortunately 512 GB SSD for gaming may NOT be sufficient.
+If this is the case with you, then unfortunately, 512 GB SSD for gaming may NOT be sufficient.

-As a rule of thumb, you should NOT use the SSD for archiving or storing media data.
+As a rule, you should NOT use the SSD to archive or store media data.
 You have to understand here the difference between hot and cold data.

-These are data center terms but quite relevant here.
-Basically hot data means, data that should readily be available to you or the data that you frequently use.
-This includes the games you are currently playing for instance.
+These are data center terms but are quite relevant here.
+Hot data means data that should readily be available to you or the data you frequently use.
+This includes the games you are currently playing, for instance.

 Cold Data relates to data that you do not use frequently.
-This includes archival media data, footages, large video files, installation files etc.
+This includes archival media data, footage, large video files, installation files, etc.